Gröndal

-Gröndal (Green Valley) is a district of the Hägersten-Liljeholmen borough in Söderort, the southern suburban part of Stockholm.
+Gröndal (Green Valley) is a district of the Hägersten-Liljeholmen borough in Söderort, the southern suburban part of Stockholm, Sweden.
 The name Gröndal means Green Dale or Green Valley.
 Gröndal developed as a working class and industrial suburb after the opening of Liljeholmen freight station in the 1860s.
 The district was a part of Liljeholmen municipal community in the Brännkyrka municipality until 1913, when Brännkyrka was incorporated into the city of Stockholm.